tqbwqing/automagic/README.md

 There are four main folders (in total 6 folders):

 1. **`automagic/preprocessing/`**
  This folder contains all relevant files of preprocessing step (with no GUIs).
 The folder is standalone and can be used independent from the entire application.
-The main function to be called is `pre_process.m` which needs two atguments.
-The first argument is the EEG data structure loaded by `pop_fileio.m` function (or a similar function) of **EEGLab** and the second argument is preprocessing parameters (see documations, ie. `pre_process.m` to learn about the second argument).
-The first ouput of `pre_process.m` is an EEG data structure similar to the input EEG structure, where the `EEG.data` field has the preprocessed results.
+The main function to be called is `preprocess.m` which needs two atguments.
+The first argument is the EEG data structure loaded by `pop_fileio.m` function (or a similar function) of **EEGLab** and the second argument is preprocessing parameters (see documations, ie. `preprocess.m` to learn about the second argument).
+The first ouput of `preprocess.m` is an EEG data structure similar to the input EEG structure, where the `EEG.data` field has the preprocessed results.
 This EEG data streucture has some new fields like the parameters used for preprocessing and channels that have been interpolated by automatic detection.
 The second output is a figure showing the effects of preprocessing.
 For more information on how to run the code without installer please see  [How to run the app from the code](#5-how-to-run-the-application-from-the-code).
 2. **`automagic/gui/`**
  This folder contains files created by *MATLAB GUIDE*.
 All callback operations related to the gui are implemented here.
    1. `main\_gui.m` is the main function of the project which must be started to run the application.